cortex-js/compute-engine/src/docs/reference-collections.md

 The functions in this section create collections with an infinite number of elements.

-Negative indexes relative to the "last" element are not allowed.
+Negative indexes relative to the "last" element are not allowed when using infinite collections.

 The `Length` of infinite collection is `+Infinity`.